oshea00/astro-tutorial/src/pages/posts/post-1.md

     alt: 'The full astro logo.'
 tags: ["astro", "blogging", "Learning in public"]
 ---
-# My First Blog Post

-Published on: 2024-02-27

-Welcome top my first post as part of this tutorial.
+Welcome to my first post as part of this tutorial.

-# What I've accomplished
+## What I've accomplished

 This!!!